Huka Entertainment

-Huka Entertainment is a music festival producer and promoter based in New Orleans, LA.
+Huka Entertainment is a music festival producer and promoter based in New Orleans, Louisiana.
 Starting with Hangout Music Festival, the company's festivals now include Tortuga Music Festival, BUKU Music + Art Project, and Hell Yes Fest.
 Huka Entertainment also has a concerts department spanning the southern and eastern coast of the United States.
 In October 2015, concert industry publication Pollstar listed Huka Entertainment among the top 50 concert promoters worldwide, based on ticket sales.

 History

 Huka Entertainment was founded in 2005 by co-founders A.J.
 Niland and Bennett Drago after they promoted local shows around the Mobile area in Alabama.
 In 2010 the company held the first annual Hangout Music Festival, followed by a free Concerts for the Coast concert series featuring Jimmy Buffett, Bon Jovi and others in response to the BP Oil Spill disaster.
 Following the Hangout Music Festival, Huka Entertainment launched Tortuga Music Festival with co-founders Rock The Ocean Foundation, and also began co-producing the BUKU Music + Art Project alongside Winter Circle Productions.
 In 2014, the company announced they would bring the multi-genre Pemberton Music Festival to Pemberton in British Columbia, just north of Canadian resort-town, Whistler.
 That year the company promoted shows in New Orleans, Baton Rouge, Houston, Mobile, AL, Wilmington, NC and others.
 In 2015, former Clear Channel executive Evan Harrison joined as CEO.